Ryan Gifford: K&N Pro Series East

-In 2010, Gifford one of eleven young drivers selected for NASCAR's recently revamped Drive for Diversity program, and would pilot the #2 Chevrolet in the K&N Pro Series East.
+In 2010, Gifford was among eleven young drivers selected for NASCAR's recently revamped Drive for Diversity program and piloting the #2 Chevrolet in the K&N Pro Series East.
 Gifford raced alongside future national series drivers Darrell Wallace Jr. and Paulie Harraka.
-Gifford earned 4 top fives in the 10 race schedule, finishing 9th in points.
+Gifford earned 4 top fives in the 10-race schedule, finishing 9th in points.
 Gifford also won a pole at Martinsville Speedway, the first pole by an African American in the series' history.
-Gifford returned in 2011 and 2012, posting a total of seven top 10s in 26 races, and finishing 10th and 11th in points respectively.
+Gifford returned in 2011 and 2012, posting seven top 10s in 26 races and finishing 10th and 11th in points, respectively.

 In 2013, Gifford was named part of the NASCAR NEXT program.
-Gifford was also joined by a new crew chief, veteran race car driver Mark Green.
+Gifford was joined by a new crew chief, veteran race car driver Mark Green.
 He won his first race, the Blue Ox 100, on April 27 at Richmond International Raceway.
 Gifford started 11th and worked his way to the front, beating Brandon Gdovic and Cole Custer on a late-race restart.
 Gifford would finish 11th in points with four top 5s and six top 10s.

-After the race at Loudon, New Hampshire in July 2014, Gifford was fined $1,000 for an altercation with another driver.
+After the Loudon, New Hampshire race in July 2014, Gifford was fined $1,000 for an altercation with another driver.
 Gifford was also placed on probation for the rest of the year.